 Right Outside My Door (Posted 12 July 2018)

-After my own breakfast, bright-and-early each day, my custom is to then prepare the same for the little ones—the squirrels and the birds in my backyard.
-The squirrels, especially, seem to be very appreciative of the sunflower seeds I always spread out for them.
-This is their favorite food, of which they are always very abundantly provided.
+After my own breakfast, early each day, I like to prepare food for the little ones—the squirrels and the birds in my backyard.
+The squirrels, especially, seem to really appreciate the sunflower seeds I always spread out for them.
+This is their favorite food.
 They love the seeds!
 I can say that I would not be surprised if, one morning, when I step outside my back door, I find a neat stack of three pine cones, along with a small note, which will read something like: